Natasha-R/Flood-Prediction-GAN/README.md

-## Generating Aerial Flood Prediction Imagery with Generative Adversarial Networks
+# Generating Aerial Flood Prediction Imagery with Generative Adversarial Networks

 This repository contains the code for training generative adversarial networks (GANs) to generate aerial flood prediction imagery.
-The GANs are input with a pre-flooding satellite image in addition to informative factors, such as a digital elevation model, flow accumulation, distance to rivers, and OSM map.
+The GANs are input with a pre-flooding satellite image in addition to informative factors such as a digital elevation model, flow accumulation, distance to rivers, and OSM map.
 The GANs output a photorealistic post-flooding image prediction.

-The repository also contains code for training a flood segmentation model, which when input a post-flooding satellite image, outputs a binary mask indicating the locations of floodwaters.
+This repository also contains code for training a flood segmentation model, which when input a post-flooding satellite image, outputs a binary mask indicating the locations of floodwaters.
 The segmentation model can hence be used to evaluate the predictions of the GANs, by comparing the flood masks of a pair of predicted and ground truth images.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/e01d782d-c269-47e7-9a0a-5c1dc3d77eb7" width="750">